ztn-iplab/zt-iam-fastapi/README.md

 # ZTN_SIM
 # ZTN_SIM: Zero-Trust Identity & Access Management as a Service (IAMaaS)

-ZTN_SIM is a Flask-based microservice for managing SIM card registration, user identities, and mobile-money operations with a Zero Trust approach.
+ZTN_SIM is a FastAPI-based microservice (wrapping the existing Flask app) for managing SIM card registration, user identities, and mobile-money operations with a Zero Trust approach.
 The service integrates JWT authentication, role-based access control, and logging, making it suitable for secure environments.
-ZTN_SIM is a Flask-based, multi-tenant IAMaaS platform that originated as a telecom simulation lab to harden the SIM swap process before using a mobile number as a primary digital identity.
+ZTN_SIM originated as a Flask-based, multi-tenant IAMaaS platform that hardened the SIM swap process before using a mobile number as a primary digital identity.
 The environment emulates carrier-grade flows (SIM lifecycle, KYC, wallet, and OTP) to enforce Zero Trust controls around who can perform SIM swaps and when.
 After securing the telecom layer, the same trusted identity can be federated into adjacent domains—government agencies, hospitals, banks, and other enterprises—without weakening the original safeguards.

 ## Features
 The stack delivers tenant-isolated IAM with JWT-protected APIs, role-aware dashboards, WebAuthn/TOTP MFA, and per-tenant API key limits.
 Tenants authenticate via API keys, while users authenticate with tenant-scoped credentials, roles, and MFA backed by a device/IP-aware trust engine.

-- **Flask application with modular blueprints** for authentication, wallets, transactions, roles, admin tasks, and WebAuthn endpoints.
+- **FastAPI entrypoint that mounts the Flask blueprints** for authentication, wallets, transactions, roles, admin tasks, and WebAuthn endpoints.
 - **JWT-based security with access** and refresh tokens stored in cookies for session continuity.
 - **Role-based access control (RBAC)** allowing per-tenant user roles and access levels.
 - **SIM card management** including registration and swap operations.